 - AND the clients for both projects were likely to overlap [civic leaders, bank presidents, etc],

 - THEN why wasn’t Sullivan challenged the with opportunity to design a Carnegie era library?

-But, perhaps more important, what would that building look like if Sullivan had?
-Those thoughts crossed my mind during a commercial break — it was the summer of 2006 and I was watching summer reruns of “C.S.I.” — and before the program resumed I’d challenged myself to answer that ultimate question.
+But, perhaps more important, what would that building look like if Sullivan had that opportunity?
+Those thoughts crossed my mind during a commercial break — it was the summer of 2006 and I was watching summer reruns of “C.S.I.” — and before the program resumed I’d challenged myself to answer that question.

 Clusters of particular building types are always interesting as variations on a theme: H.H.
 Richardson’s suburban railway depots for the Boston & Albany; Sullivan’s aforementioned banks; Nicholas Hawksmoor’s London churches.
 The phenomenon surely extends to the realm of art, also, where Sir Frank Brangwyn illustrated a series of historic windmills for a 1923 book by Heyter Preston.
 Not every mill discussed by Preston was illustrated, however, so one wonders how Brangwyn might have rendered others in the series.
 Are there sufficient clues in the illustrations to predict the artist’s response to another example?
 I’ll leave that question for students of art; the library proposition is more to my liking.
 Even literature is capable of the same enlightened speculation—not always with the best intentions: Mark Hoffman, a dealer in rare manuscripts, once created a fake Emily Dickinson poem and sold it, convincingly, for a bunch of money.
 He’s now in Utah prison.